 EBSCO provides a database of medical journals (Medline).
-Students can use their SJSM credentials to access the online information offerings from EBSCO from anywhere that has internet access.
+Students are able to use their SJSM credentials to access the online information offerings from EBSCO from anywhere that has internet access.
 The students and faculty can therefore get information 24/7, no matter where they are.
 Students can search citations from more than 4,800 current biomedical journals.
 Full text articles are available from more than 1,470 journals.
 EBSCO also provides more than 200 e-books, an evidence-based medicine tool (DynaMed) and a database of medical images.
 The library also maintains links to high quality medical databases and sites such as PubMed and JAMA.

-Also, the library has an institutional subscription to Science Journal, Science Translational Medicine, Lancet Journal and gets any articles that cannot be found in our collection, the article will be provided by email through Inter-Library Loan.
+In addition, the library has an institutional subscription to Science Journal, Science Translational Medicine, Lancet Journal and AccessMedicine.

+The librarian in the main office is available to get any articles which cannot be found in our collection, the article will be provided by email through Inter-Library Loan.